MananTank/cybertype/README.md

 ### Credits for Data Collection

-Data for words collected from the amazing [MonkeyType](https://github.com/monkeytypegame/monkeytype) Repository.
-Cred
+JSON Data for various languages is collected from the amazing [MonkeyType](https://github.com/monkeytypegame/monkeytype) Repository.